|

 Orkney Stone Circles and other Ancient Sites

-Covering Stone circles, chambered cairns, brochs, deserted villages,
+Stone circles, chambered cairns, brochs, deserted villages, and more

-A Neolithic village located on the shores of Loch Harray beside the Stones of Stennes circle and just a short distance from the Ring of Brogar.
-The village was inhabited from about 3200 BCE, suggesting that this may posssibly have been where the builders of Maes Howe, Brogar, and Stenness lived.
-There are several different sizes of hut, but nothing beyond the foundations remain.
+Barnhouse is a Neolithic village located on the shores of Loch Harray beside the Stones of Stenness circle and just a short distance from the Ring of Brogar.

 Stenness,